grange85/ahfow-www/collections/_posts/2021/2021-03-25-audio-full-galaxie-500-show-cbgbs-1988.md

  - cbgbs
 ---

-The always excellent blog [Doom & Gloom From The Tomb](https://doomandgloomfromthetomb.tumblr.com) have just [shared a recording of Galaxie 500](https://doomandgloomfromthetomb.tumblr.com/post/631328815608659968) playing at the See/Hear benefit at CBGB's in December 1988.
+The always excellent blog [Doom & Gloom From The Tomb](https://doomandgloomfromthetomb.tumblr.com) have [shared a recording of Galaxie 500](https://doomandgloomfromthetomb.tumblr.com/post/631328815608659968) playing at the See/Hear benefit at CBGB's in December 1988.

 > Primal Galaxie 500!
 Thanks to Dan for passing along this new-to-me tape of Damon, Naomi and Dean back in the day.
 Sonic Youth released their Daydream Nation-era set from this evening on the Bowery as part of their live archive series, so this fills out the picture nicely.
 Like the SY recording, it’s a soundboard, but a wobbly/watery one … a tape flaw or was this how Kramer wanted the band to sound?
 I wouldn’t put it past him.
 {: .blockquote .text-secondary .px-4}